nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ### Install

 Just checkout the [mashroom-portal-quickstart](https://github.com/nonblocking/mashroom-portal-quickstart) repo for a typical portal setup.
-Or [mashroom-quickstart](https://github.com/nonblocking/mashroom-quickstart) if you don't need the portal plugin.
+Or [mashroom-quickstart](https://github.com/nonblocking/mashroom-quickstart) if you don't need the Portal plugin.

 A single _package.json_ is enough to set up a server instance.
 Plugins are just npm dependencies.